lllx125/BabyYoda/README.md

 ### Arduino-ESP32 Communication

+The ESP32 communicates with Arduino through TX-RX outputs, with ESP's TX port connected to Arduino's port 3 and RX port connected to Arduino's port 2.
+The baud rate is 9600, allowing direct serial port communication.

+Since ESP32 operates at 3.3V while Arduino operates at 5V, we need a voltage divider using three resistors to adjust the voltage.
+The circuit ensures correct voltage output—without this adjustment, the readings would be corrupted.

+The ESP32 receives power from the Arduino, with its 3.3V pin connected to Arduino's 3.3V port and its ground connected to Arduino's ground.
+You can verify that ESP32 is receiving power by checking if its red LED is illuminated.

 ### power source

 The 12V battery connects directly to the Dynamixel shield's power input, with a switch installed on the positive terminal.